 A few facts on fats and cholesterol with regard to immunity:

 - Caprylic acid (a fatty acid found in butter and other animal fats) is a powerful antiviral nutrient

-- Monolaurin, extract of lauric acid (fatty acid found in coconut and breastmilk) is also a potent antiviral
+- Monolaurin, an extract of lauric acid (a fatty acid found in coconut and breastmilk) is also a potent antiviral

 - Old medical literature shows that infections like tuberculosis used to be treated with raw cream and raw egg yolk (high in cholesterol)

 - Native Americans and other peoples used bear fat as medicine (and for a lil’ baby-making, if necessary)

 - Vitamin D (a dietary source high in D is fermented cod liver oil) is a steroid hormone and powerful immune and gene regulator.
 Apart from dietary sources, Vitamin D actually starts with cholesterol in your skin and, with the sun’s obliging kiss, undergoes several changes…first in the skin, then the liver, and finally the kidneys, before it is in the active form that regulates calcium metabolism and absorption, and strengthens immunity